wp-plugins/wp-spreadplugin/readme.txt

 Please check your `Locale` setting in your user-data of spreadshirt.
 You can find it here: http://www.spreadshirt.net/user-data-C162 or http://www.spreadshirt.com/user-data-C162

-= Where do I find great templates for wordpress? =
+= Where do I find great website templates for wordpress? =

 Please have a look here: http://themeforest.net/category/wordpress?ref=thimo